dnsimple/dns_erlang/CONTRIBUTING.md

     ```

 3. Initiate PR for reviewing and merging upstream.

 ## Tests

-Submit unit tests for your changes.
+Please be sure to submit unit tests for your changes.
 You can test your changes on your machine by [running the test suite](#testing).